-Oberfeldwebel or Platoon Sergeant Alfred Rinn served in the German Wehrmacht during the war.
+Oberfeldwebel or Platoon Sergeant Alfred Rinn served in the German Wehrmacht during World War Two.
 He fought with Landesschützenzug 23, an infantry defence regiment.

-Born in Gießen in central Germany on 7th March 1900, he was captured during battle.
+Born in Gießen in central Germany on 3rd July 1900, he was the son of August Ludwig Rinn and Elise Franziska Rinn.
 He was held as a prisoner of war in Northern Ireland and given the number B71040.

 Rinn died aged 44 years old on 5th February 1945 only months before the war’s end.
 The cause of death was pulmonary tuberculosis.
-He underwent treatment at Campbell College Military Hospital in Belfast, Co.
+He underwent treatment at Campbell College Military Hospital, Belfast, Co.
 Antrim but ultimately succumbed to the illness.